Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: Conclusion

 \section{Conclusion}

 In this paper, we have studied the continuum model for epitaxial surfaces in 2+1 dimensions under elastic effects obtained in Ref.~\cite{Xu2009Derivation}.
-We have proposed a modified continuum model by regularization that fixed the possible illposedness due to the nonconvexity (in terms of the gradient of the surface) of the energy functional.
-The illposedness associated with nonconvexity in the original continuum model is in general not in the physical regime and the regularization only leads to negligible change under the physically meaningful setting.
+We have proposed a modified continuum model to fix the inaccurate formulation of the energy in the small $|\nabla h|$ regime based on the underlying physics.
+This modification solves the problem of possible illposedness due to the nonconvexity (in terms of the gradient of the surface) of the energy functional.
+The illposedness associated with nonconvexity in the original continuum model is in general not in the physical regime and our modification only leads to negligible change under the physically meaningful setting.

 For the modified continuum model, we have proved the existence and uniqueness of the energy minimizer by coercivity and lower semi-continuity in the framework of calculus of variations.
 The existence and uniqueness of weak solution of the corresponding evolution equation has also been established based on the framework of gradient flow.